paynl/woocommerce-plugin/readme.txt

 == Changelog ==
 = 3.5.7 =
-Added paymentmethods Good4fun and Trustly.
+Added payment methods Good4fun and Trustly.
 Fixed some minor issues.
 = 3.5.6 =
 Added logging (enable with setting).
 Fixed some minor issues.
 Added paystyle for checkout.
 = 3.5.5 =